 4. Write SEO-first pin descriptions

-This is the part most people skip, and it’s where a lot of the value lives.
+This is the part most people aren’t aware of, and it’s where a lot of the value lives.
 Your pin description is searchable.
 Write it the way your ideal reader would search — not the way you’d describe your own work.
-Use the Pinterest search bar to look for searches that relate to your pin’s topic, and use the suggestions that come up as keywords to add into your pin description.
+Use the Pinterest search bar to look for searches that relate to your pin’s topic, and use the suggestions that come up as keywords to add to your pin description.

 Instead of: ‘My latest essay on feeling lost in your mid-twenties’ Try: ‘Feeling lost in your mid-twenties?
 This essay explores the specific kind of restlessness that hits when life looks right on paper but feels wrong.
 For anyone navigating their late 20s.’